bharurn/mimicpy/README.md

 # MiMiCPy
-MiMiCPy is the python API for preparing and executing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
+MiMiCPy is the python library for preparing and executing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
 [1] For more details on compiling the MiMiC source code, please refer [2].

-MiMiCPy, among other features, supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation and execution of MiMiC runs.
-A command line interface to prepare CPMD scripts is also being developed.
+MiMiCPy is primarily a python wrapper around MiMiC for easy running of simulations, and preparing input files with support for custom selection language and integration with molecular visualization software packages like PyMOL.
+A collection of command line tools based on top of the library is also being being developed.

 ## Installation
 MiMiCPy is not available on pip/conda yet.
 To install run the following command in the terminal: